 Chief Financial Officer

-Dhiren Shah joined Chicago Commons in 2001 and has been in the financial sector since 1987.
+Dhiren Shah joined Chicago Commons in 2010 and has been in the financial sector since 1987.
 Dhiren began working in nonprofit management as the Chief Financial Officer for Bethel New Life, Inc. in 1991.
 From 1998-2001, Dhiren led the financial team at Francis W. Parker School as the Chief Financial Officer.
 His educational background includes a bachelor’s degree in business from the University of Bombay received in 1979 and he is also a Certified Public Accountant and a Certified Management Accountant.
-Dhiren is a member of the Illinois CPA Society and a committee member for H.O.M.E. and the Bear Necessities Pediatric Cancer Association.
-He volunteers for CPAs for the Public Interest, and the Independent Schools Association of the Central States.
+Dhiren is a member of the Illinois CPA Society, Treasurer for Back Office Cooperative and an Advisory board member for Sewa USA Inc.

 Vice President of Senior Care

 Cary Crawford began his career in senior care administration in 1994, as a branch manager for Home Care Personal Services, Inc. in Naperville, Illinois.
 He has held various leadership roles in the field, joining Chicago Commons in 2011 as the Director of Senior Care.
 He holds a Master of Business Administration degree with an emphasis on healthcare administration from Benedictine University, where he also obtained a Bachelors of Business Administration degree.
 Cary is a board member and past Vice President at Illinois Association of Community Care Programs Homecare Providers, an Advisory Committee Board Member and former Board of Trustees member for the Community Care Program, and a former trustee of the SEIU Healthcare Illinois Home Care & Child Care.
 Cary is also a fund member of the American Society on Aging.